asawaswapnil/dsa_jaymin/README.md

   - [Sample Graphs](graph/__init__.py)
     - Sample graphs (adjacency list representation) for all permutations under {directed, undirected, cyclic, acyclic, connected, disconnected} (`SampleGraphs`)
   - [Traversals](graph/traversals.py)
-    - Recursive depth-first search
+    - Recursive and iterative depth-first search
-    - Iterative depth-first search
     - Iterative breadth-first search
-    - Iterative breadth-first search optimized
   - [Paths](graph/paths.py)
-    - Find paths in a graph using iterative depth-first search
-    - Find paths in a graph using iterative breadth-first search
-    - Find paths in a graph using optimized iterative breadth-first search
+    - Find paths in a graph using iterative depth-first search and breadth-first search
   - [Cycles](graph/cycles.py)
-    - Find cycles in an undirected graph using information on number of edges and nodes
+    - Find cycles in an undirected graph using..
+      - .. information on number of edges and nodes
-    - Find cycles in an undirected graph using union-find data structure
+      - .. the union-find data structure
-    - Find cycles in an undirected graph using recursive depth-first search
+      - .. recursive depth-first search
     - Find cycles in a directed graph using recursive depth-first search
   - [Connected Components](graph/connected_components.py)
-    - Find number of connected components in a graph using depth-first search
-    - Find number of connected components in a graph using breadth-first search
+    - Find number of connected components in a graph using depth-first search and breadth-first search
-    - Find number of connected components in an undirected graph using union-find data structure
+    - Find number of connected components in an undirected graph using the union-find data structure
   - [Topological Sorting](graph/topological_sorting.py)
-    - Find topological sorting of a graph using depth-first search and visit markers (same as DFS coloring method from CLRS)
+    - Find topological sorting of a graph using..
+      - .. depth-first search and visit markers (same as DFS coloring method from CLRS)
-    - Find topological sorting of a graph using breadth-first search and node indegrees (Kahn's algorithm)
+      - .. breadth-first search and node indegrees (Kahn's algorithm)
   - [Graph Valid Tree](graph/valid_tree.py)
-    - Check if an undirected graph is a valid tree using information on number of edges and nodes
+    - Check if an undirected graph is a valid tree using..
+      - .. information on number of edges and nodes
-    - Check if an undirected graph is a valid tree using depth-first search
+      - .. depth-first search
     - Check if a directed graph is a valid tree using depth-first search
 - [Union-Find](unionfind/__init__.py)
   - Implementation of the Disjoint Set Union data structure with union-by-rank and union-by-size